Bayeslands: A Bayesian inference approach for parameter uncertainty quantification in Badlands: Materials and Methods

-where $g(\bs\theta)$, the signal, is the output of the Badlands model given some parameters, $\theta$, and $\epsilon_{i,j}\sim \mathcal{N}(0,\tau^2)$, is the noise, and the notation $N(\mu,\sigma^2)$ refers to the normal distribution with mean $\mu$ and variance $\sigma^2$.
-The noise in \eqref{eq_model1} reflects the fact that elevation, at any point in time, will be affected by factors (parameters/inputs) other than those in the Badlands model.
+where, $y_{t,i,j}$ is the elevation, $g(\bs\theta)$ is the signal that depends on the unknown parameters $\theta$, and $e_{i,j}\sim \mathcal{N}(0,\tau^2)$ is the noise.
+In this model, $\theta $ is equal to precipitation ($\rho$) and erodibility ($\epsilon$).
+The notation $N(\mu,\sigma^2)$ refers to the normal distribution with mean ($\mu$) and variance ($\sigma^2$).
+The noise in Equation \eqref{eq_model1} reflects the fact that the elevation, at any point in time, will be affected by factors other than those in the Badlands model.